 59336 - "Howard to Solstice" - CCN number

 NO ONE WILL FIGHT HARDER FOR YOUR LAND AND LIFESTYLE THAN YOU.
-DO NOT SAY YOU DO NOT HAVE TIME TO STAND OR UNDERSTAND.
-YOU MUST ACT NOW TO PROTECT TEXAS.
+ACT NOW TO PROTECT TEXAS.

 Our community is our greatest strength.
 Together, we can ensure that the natural beauty and resources of the Edwards Plateau are preserved for generations to come.
 Whether you're a landowner, an expert in the field, or simply someone who cares about the environment, there are many ways you can get involved.